gvwilson/fiction/iffy/index.md

 Aunt Naggie whispered,
 squeezing her foster daughter's hand.

-Rothera's town hall overlooked a cobbled square.
+The center of Old Rothera was a cobbled square with the Marines' headquarters on one side, the hospital on another, and shops Iffy had never been in on the other two.
-Ten meters of its front wall was gone, concrete and rebar and translucent cabling strewn about as if a giant had tripped while taking out the garbage.
+Ten meters of the front wall of the Marines' headquarters was gone, concrete and rebar and translucent cabling strewn about as if a giant had tripped while taking out the garbage.
 Another ten meters of wall on either side had collapsed